 With prices for recreational vehicles (RVs) trending up and many manufacturers unable to keep vehicles in stock, buying a used RV can be an attractive option.
-And while getting a second-hand camper instead of a new one can save you a good deal of money, it comes with some drawbacks and other things to consider.
+And while getting a second-hand camper instead of a new one can save you a lot of money, it comes with some drawbacks and other things to consider.

 In this used RV buying guide, we’ll walk you through the process of finding and buying the best RV for your needs.
 We’ll also tell you what to look out for along the way.

 Buying A Used RV: What To Know Before You Start Shopping